What are long-tail keywords, what are their importance, and how do I use them?

 Long-Tail Keyword Examples:

-Let's say that you are searching for the broad term "earbuds."
+Let's say you are searching for the broad term "earbuds."
 Long-tail keyword examples for that term may include:

 Best wireless earbuds